hobbyquaker/mqttDB/README.md

 ## Disclaimer

-I'm not a database expert nor do I think that _mqtt-meta_ as of today scales very well.
+I'm not a database expert nor do I think that _mqttDB_ as of today scales very well.
 For my usecase it works with sufficient performance, your mileage may vary.